NixOS/nix.dev/source/tutorials/cross-compilation.rst

 Pinning nixpkgs
 ---------------

-To ensure reproducability of this tutorial as explained in :ref:`the pinning tutorial <pinning-nixpkgs>`:
+To ensure reproducibility of this tutorial as explained in :ref:`the pinning tutorial <pinning-nixpkgs>`:

 .. code:: shell-session